ojread/starforged/Factions/Stellar Watchers.md

 | Faction Name Template | Stellar Watchers                                            |
 | Guild                 | Researchers                                                 |

 They operate [[Weyland]] which orbits just outside the event horizon of the black hole, Mobius.
+They monitor strange signals seemingly coming from the black hole.